ALX-KingKowa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     4-global_var                Create a script that lists environment variables 5-local_var                 Create a script that lists all local variables and environment variables, and functions 6-create_local_variable     Create a script that creates a new local variable.
+    7-create_global_variable    Create a script that creates a new global variable.